InfraTau/HuffmanAnalyzer/README.md

 # Huffman Coding Analyzer
-Huffman Coding Analyzer is a simple program that performs static and dynamic Huffman coding on a file, and compares the algorithms' running times.
+Huffman Coding Analyzer is a simple program that performs static and dynamic Huffman coding on a file, and compares the algorithms' compression ratio and running times.
 Made for Design and Analysis of Algorithms course in my university.

 ## Running The Project
 To run the project, download the files and compile the project against .NET Framework 4.